 Joining our Public Health Internship in the Philippines is a great way to gain practical experience in basic healthcare outside of a hospital environment.
 Here are some of the tasks you’ll help out with

-- Conduct health checks for families in their homes
+- Join ambulance crews to do health checks for families in their homes and supporting immunisation drives

 Your work will focus on the following areas:

 As a Public Health intern in the Philippines, you will help us do house-to-house surveys and screenings.
 You will conduct basic medical checks for families, such as temperature, pulse rate, blood pressure, and weight.
 Blood sugar or cholesterol level tests may also be included.

 Shadow medical staff across different departments

 You will have the opportunity to observe and learn from medical experts and professionals across multiple departments.
 Note down patient records, check symptoms and take vital signs during consultations.
 Support women during births and with pre/post-natal needs.
 Learn basic stretches and exercises to assist physiotherapists.
 Discover the methods used by laboratory technicians to diagnose and treat patients.
 Help label, sort and dispense drugs with pharmacists.
 Learn to sterilize dental tools and join dental screening programmes in the community.